Token Negotiation is how a website discovers tokens it can use

-- Corona Token which attestates a fresh negative test result or antibodies
+- COVID-19 attestation, which attestates a recent negative test result or antibodies

 If the browser supports TokenScript, it will handle the negotiation and provide the website with user's tokens to be used on this website.
 Otherwise, the website can ship bootstrap library to do the negotiation.

 - Filter based negotiation, which uses a filter to find a token.

 - Capability based negotiation, by which a website provides an attestation signed by a token issuer's trust key, showing that the token is intended to be usable on that website;